an upcycled kid seat

 for the last two years it has lived in our closet. when the girls visit it comes out and is used as a seat for coloring, eating mac and cheese, watching old school cartoons with aunt maggie and aunt vic, etc.

-then one day a few weeks ago i decided to give this little bub a face lift and give it to my darling neela as a birthday present.
+then one day a few weeks ago i decided to give it a face lift and gift it to my darling neela as a birthday present.

 preparation